urcu/userspace-rcu/README.md

 	./configure --enable-rcu-debug

-For fine grained enabling of debugging self-checks, build urserspace-rcu with DEBUG_RCU defined and compile dependent applications with DEBUG_RCU defined when necessary.
+For fine grained enabling of debugging self-checks, build userspace-rcu with DEBUG_RCU defined and compile dependent applications with DEBUG_RCU defined when necessary.

 Warning: Enabling this feature result in a performance penalty.